rkakshayka/LINUX-OS-Lab/Lab Evaluation Assignment/Readme.md

 Operating Systems laboratory
 ======================================
-To run these you can clone the code in your Local or VirtualMachine(Linux) as follows:
+To run these program you can clone the code in your Local or VirtualMachine(Linux) as follows:
 ```
 git clone https://github.com/rkakshayka/LINUX-OS-Lab.git
 ```